blualg/m-ovito/doc/manual/reference/pipelines/modifiers/dislocation_analysis.rst

   nine steps longer than the limit set by the *trial circuit length* parameter above.

 Use only selected particles
-  This option restricts the analysis to the subset of currently selected atoms.
+  This option restricts the analysis to a subset of the input atoms, i.e., only those atoms that are selected in the upstream data pipeline.
-  When activate, unselected atoms will be ignored (as if they did not exist) and will be assigned the structure type "Other".
+  If turned on, unselected atoms will be ignored (as if they did not exist) and will be assigned the special structure type "Other".

-  This option can be useful if you want to identify dislocations in a crystal with a structure not supported by the modifier, but which has a sublattice that is supported (and you do not want to delete atoms belonging to the other sublattice(s) for some reason).
+  This option can be useful if you want to identify dislocations in a crystal with a complex lattice structure not directly supported by the modifier, but which contains a simpler sub-lattice formed by one or more atomic species.
+  In such a case, you can first select those atoms that belong to the supported sub-lattice, e.g. by inserting the :ref:`particles.modifiers.select_particle_type` modifier into the pipeline, and then run the DXA on the selected atoms only.

+.. _particles.modifiers.dislocation_analysis.mark_core_atoms:

+Mark dislocation core atoms |ovito-pro|
+  This function identifies atoms that belong to the cores of individual dislocations.
+  The results are stored in a new particle property named ``Dislocation`` specifying the zero-based numerical identifier of the dislocation segment each atom is associated with.
+Atoms that do not belong to any dislocation core receive the special value -1.

+  The algorithm considers atoms to be part of a dislocation core if they are located right on or inside the Burgers circuits that :ref:`DXA uses to identify dislocation lines <particles.modifiers.dislocation_analysis.background>`.
+In other words, for an atom to be marked as a core atom, it must be on or inside the
+  :ref:`interface mesh <particles.modifiers.dislocation_analysis.interface_mesh>` that gets constructed around the crystal defects.
+The CNA structure type of the atom is *not* relevant for this classification.
+Note that this selection criterion represents a reasonable, but also somewhat arbitrary, definition of the dislocation core concept, which may differ from other ways of defining the extent of the *physical* dislocation core region at the atomic level.

 Output interface mesh
   Tells the analysis modifier to display the so-called interface mesh, a closed manifold which separates